wolfiex/forest/forest/barc/DanEllis.md

 #### 6. Hide toolbars for figures not plotted
 Each toolbar section is grouped in a class representing its figure number.
 This is named `barc_gX` where X is the figure number.
 The function `hide_figures` which was added to `static/script.js` performs this function and runs when the barc toolbar is opened *and* when the number of figures are changed within 'Settings'.

+This relies on a variable `document.maxfig` which needs to be manually updated if forest ever displays more than 3 plots simultaniously

 #### 7. WRAPtoolbar on multiple rows
 CSS script was added to force the wrapping of the toolbar elements- `static/style.css`.
 It was possible to add additional toolbars (see commented out coe in `barc/toolbar`, however this broke the link between the document.
 Ideally this method is preferred but it may be needed )